 Scuttled at various points during the ’60s, ‘70s and ‘80s, there are now 15 ships to explore just off the coastline, with many of them protruding above the water at low tide.
 Spectacular coral formations now call the wreckage home, attracting marine life great and small at the viewing pleasure of visiting snorkelers.

 Self-declared as the people of the sand and the water, the Quandamooka Aboriginal people comprise of three clans that owned the lands now referred to as North Stradbroke and Moreton Island.
 Since 2011, the Federal Government has recognised the Quandamooka peoples entitlements over the land, respecting their continued efforts in protecting their cultural heritage, assessing environmental issues, negotiating over developments, educating the public and maintaining land and sea management responsibilities.

 The cultural significance of Quandamooka Country can not be overstated and lives on today through inspired visitors.

 Your Dolphin Discovery Tour takes you to a world-renowned destination for encountering dolphins, dugong and turtles.
-Moreton Island is famous for its friendly and interactive dolphins, attracting marine biologists from around the world.
+Moreton Island (Mulgumpin) is famous for its friendly and interactive dolphins, attracting marine biologists from around the world.